Concepts 027 – Jump Through Hoops

 These hoops cannot be created and formatted in PowerPoint 2007, so it is an important addition to all PowerPoint users.
 The beveled semitransparent hoops/hoop segments are backed by a field that can accept color, so the hoops can take on your template's colors easily – it's a matter of working with layered fields.

-This series is also the chart of the month for October 2007.
+This series is also the Power Chart for 'Animated Jump-Through-Hoops Technique'.

 Customizing the Hoops

 Group the fields and size together.
 To maintain the shape, scale as you resize by holding the shift key down.
 Sizing should be kept to a minimum.
 You should choose the hoop that is closest to what you need so you don't have to size the hoop too much.
 This is important because of the splits in the hoop.
 They tend to become slightly visible with too much sizing.

 Adjust the colors before you size so you don't have to ungroup your hoop segments to add color.

 Before you can color the hoops, you need to understand the components of the hoops.
 The hoop fields below have been spread out so it is easy to see how they are made and how they accept color.

 Apply your palette colors or whatever colors you wish to the underlays, and the hoops will be vibrant and vivid.

 Also, since you are working with layers, it's important to do your coloring first before you go onto any other types of formatting.
 Coloring should even happen before sizing.
 You want to take care of the color and then group the hoop segment overlay and underlay.
 That way you won't have to deal with too many layers as you are sizing and animating the hoops.

 The hoops do not take color well enough to rely solely on the picture formatting options normally used to color PNGs.
 Also, the bevel feature does not allow for a straight, invisible cut on the hoops.
 Therefore, the PowerFrameworks hoops are your only option for this type hoop application and use.
 The splits make it possible for objects to "jump" through the hoops.